Affine chord Sobolev inequalities and radial mean bodies for functions: Reverse inclusion for radial mean bodies

 To extend Theorem \ref{GZ-reverse} to the functional setting, we rely on the following result from \cite{HL3}.
-It generalizes the classical result of Marshall, Olkin and Proschan \cite{MOP}, whose simple proof was later given by Milman and Pajor \cite{MP}.
+It generalizes the classical result of Marshall, Olkin and Proschan \cite{MOP}, whose proof was later simplified by Milman and Pajor \cite{MP}.